Introduction to Total Productive Maintenance (TPM)

 Benefits of Total Productive Maintenance

-The benefits of total productive maintenance start at the production floor and move all the way to the administrative offices and the end users of your product.
+The TPM definition sets out clear goals: eliminating downtime and accidents.
+Even if you can’t meet those high standards, a good TPM maintenance program will definitely deliver benefits, starting at the production floor and moving all the way to the administrative offices and the end users of your product.

 1. Reduced Downtime

-TPM reduces or even eliminates downtime by ensuring all assets are operating at their maximum capacity with the highest quality results.
-This ensures optimal production levels and high-quality products, ultimately improving the bottom line along with customer satisfaction.
+TPM reduces or even eliminates downtime by ensuring every company asset is operating at maximum capacity, producing the highest quality results.
+This ensures optimal production levels and top-quality products, ultimately improving the bottom line along with customer satisfaction.

 2. Improved Equipment Availability

-The practice of getting employees involved in maintaining and taking responsibility for their own equipment means failures are caught sooner, ensuring assets will be more available and function more smoothly.
+Involving employees in maintaining and taking responsibility for their own equipment means failures are caught sooner, ensuring increased asset availability and smoother functioning.

 3. Safer Working Environment

-TPM practices help ensure a safer working environment by encouraging employees to keep their stations clean and well-organized, so that equipment issues are easy to spot before they escalate into bigger, more dangerous problems.
+TPM practices help ensure a safer working environment by encouraging employees to keep their stations clean and well-organized, making equipment issues easier to spot before they escalate into bigger, more dangerous problems.

 4. Employee Growth

-TPM maintenance practices allow employees to have more ownership and autonomy and become more well-rounded and better trained as they gain more knowledge of the equipment they’re working with.
+TPM maintenance practices grant employees more ownership and autonomy and help them become more well-rounded and better trained as they gain more knowledge about equipment.
 It also encourages problem solving and creativity, as well as knowledge sharing and teamwork across departments.

 5. Reduced Maintenance Costs